-If you lost a loved one and someone else is responsible for their death, do not hesitate to contact a compassionate wrongful death lawyer in Utah for help.
+If you lost a loved one and someone else is responsible for their death, do not hesitate to contact a compassionate wrongful death lawyer for help.

 When someone else’s negligent or wrongful act is the cause of your family members passing, you may have grounds for a wrongful death lawsuit.
 These civil claims are much different than any criminal charges the culpable party might face in Utah criminal court.
 But this could be your opportunity to get justice for your relative.

 If you’re interested in exploring your legal options, reach out to an experienced Utah wrongful death lawyer at Craig Swapp & Associates to discuss the specific circumstances of your case.
 Below, we go into further detail about some of the Utah wrongful death laws you will need to know and how you might be compensated if you win your case.

 You may be anxious to get started on your wrongful death claim, but before you can start, you need to be sure you have the authority to file your claim.
 Under Utah law, only the heirs of the deceased or the personal representative of the decedent have the right to file a wrongful death claim.
 Heirs could be essentially anyone the decedent named as part of their estate plans.
 Some of these parties often include:

 If you are unsure whether you have the right to file a wrongful death claim, the best way to find out is by contacting a wrongful death attorney and Utah.